Nimal Mendis: 1990s–2015

 The Mendis family formed their own enterprise, Mediaeye Music Lanka (PVT) Ltd., which released an audio documentary, War is my Country, in 2000, tracing the ethnic conflict in Sri Lanka up to 1994.
 This CD contained archive material over a period of seventeen years with narration, interviews with political and other personalities, songs and poems.

 Together with his son, Paulmarie, Mendis continued to compile songs, audio documentaries and film material on CD and DVD.
 Through Mediaeye, they worked closely with various large organisations in Sri Lanka, working on projects such as Sirasa Superstar (Sri Lanka's equivalent of American Idol/Xfactor) and interacting with many young artists in the country.
-In 2009 they completed a ten-minute piece for Sri Lankan Airlines showcasing the company's new uniforms; this, as well as one of Mendis' songs "And A Star" by Generation 4 (four of the Sirasa Superstars), which was used by the airline as a boarding video in 2011 and again during Christmas 2013.
+In 2009 they completed a ten-minute piece for SriLankan Airlines showcasing the company's new uniforms; this, as well as one of Mendis' songs "And A Star" by Generation 4 (four of the Sirasa Superstars), which was used by the airline as a boarding video in 2011 and again during Christmas 2013.

 Mendis wrote three songs for Sumitra Peries' film "Vaishnavee" as well as the background score, which was arranged and produced by Paulmarie.

 In 2013 he wrote the first ever Sinhala blues song, "Girls", which was sung by Amila Sandaruwan.
 It was translated into Sinhala by Duminda Allahendra who has also translated some of Mendis's new material.
 The music video for the song was produced by the students of the Digital Film Institute of Sri Lanka.

 Mendis died on 16 April 2015 at a private hospital in Malabe, Colombo, at the age of 81.